 The CORE-required Minimum CCD+ Data are defined in Table 4.1-1 below and in Table 3.3-1 above.
 This rule does not prohibit a healthcare provider and its financial institution from mutually agreeing to exchange more Healthcare EFT Standards data in addition to the required minimum data.

 Table 4.1-1

 CORE-required Minimum CCD+13 Reassociation Data Elements

-CCD+ Record # Field # Field # Field Name (See §6 Glossary for Definition of these Field Name (See §6 Glossary for Definition of these Terms)
+CCD+ Record # Field # Field Name (See §6 Glossary for Definition of these Terms)

 5 9 Effective Entry Date

 6 6 Amount

 7 3 Payment Related Information